1994–95 San Jose Sharks season: Regular season

 The Sharks started their lockout-shortened season by winning 5 of their first 6 games.
 In their first win of the season on January 21, 1995, 18-year-old rookie Jeff Friesen scored his very first National Hockey League goal, a short-handed game-winner against the Toronto Maple Leafs as the Sharks won 3-2.
 Their streak soon came to an end, and the team lost 5 straight from February 18 to 26.
-Although he had 4 shutouts, goaltender Artūrs Irbe struggled, going 14-19-3 with a goals against average (GAA) of 3.26 and a save percentage (SV%) of .895.
+Although he had 4 shutouts, goaltender Arturs Irbe struggled, going 14-19-3 with a goals against average (GAA) of 3.26 and a save percentage (SV%) of .895.
 Friesen went on to lead the Sharks in goals with 15.
 During the season, the team acquired forwards Craig Janney and Kevin Miller in a trade with the St. Louis Blues for forward Todd Elik and defenseman Jeff Norton.
 Captain Bob Errey is traded to the Detroit Red Wings, and forward Jeff Odgers is named team captain.

 The Sharks finished last in shots on goal (1,152) during the regular season.